gioblu/PJON/documentation/routing.md

 Transparent routing based on a tree topology has been implemented by Fred Larsen with the `PJONSimpleSwitch`, `PJONSwitch`, `PJONRouter`, `PJONDynamicRouter` and `PJONInteractiveRouter`.
 Those classes implement the following router roles:

 ### SimpleSwitch
-[SimpleSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/SimpleSwitch) connects two buses using the same strategy (`SoftwareBitBang` <=> `SoftwareBitBang`) primarily used to amplify signals and so extend the maximum range.
-It is useful instead of `PJONSwitch` to save memory when the same strategy is used in all buses.
+[SimpleSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/SimpleSwitch) connects two buses using the same strategy.
+In this example a `SoftwareBitBang` <=> `SoftwareBitBang` switch is created.
+It can be used to amplify signals and so extend the maximum range or in more complex setups selectively switch packets as requested by its configuration.
+It can be used instead of `PJONSwitch` to save memory when the same strategy is used in all buses.
 It avoids virtual inheritance so it is faster and has a smaller footprint.
 ```cpp
  __________             ________              __________
 |          | SWBB bus  |        | SWBB bus   |          |